SoEBeS/blog.soebes.io/content/posts/2018/10/2018-10-13-maven-artifact-checksums-what.md

   ...
 </settings>
 ```
-Furthermore you have to configure this for all of your repositories in your
+Furthermore, you have to configure this for all of your repositories in your
 `settings.xml`.
 If you are using a repository manager either locally or within
 a corporate environment.
 You have to check your repository manager as well if it
 is correctly configured to check the checksums.
 You should of course not forget